 5 Benefits of Maintaining Good Credit

 By now, you probably know that a high credit score is better than a low one, but do you know all the reasons that’s true?
 A good credit score and solid credit history can have a positive impact on many facets of your life.
 If you’re not there yet, don’t worry!
 You can improve your score over time.
-For reference, a “good” credit score is generally considered to range from the mid-600s to mid-700s.
-Here are several benefits of a good credit score.
+For reference, a “good” credit score is generally ranges from the mid-600s to mid-700s.
+Here are several benefits of maintaining good credit.

 Easier to Get a Loan